![]() |

 Note that problem in DM is created by setting finite elements on which it operates.

-Definition of the problem enables to construct a matrix since matrix connectivity is derived from problem definition.
-To fill the matrix with the numbers, you need to implement finite element.
+Definition of the problem enables construction of a matrix since the matrix connectivity is derived from problem definition.
+To fill the matrix with the numbers, you need to implement finite elements.
 In fact, you can have more than one implementation of the same problem.

-Once you have problem defined, the developer is released from the need managing complexities related to management of DOFs, iteration over elements, matrix assembly, etc. It can focus on the integration of local entity matrices, as shown in Semi-discrete linearized system of equations.
+Once you have problem defined, the developer is released from the need of managing complexities related to management of DOFs, iteration over elements, matrix assembly, etc. He/she can focus on the integration of local entity matrices, as shown in Semi-discrete linearized system of equations.

-MoFEM provides technology with simplifies implementation of the element, enabling the developer to break a complex problem into smaller tasks, which are easier to implement, debug and reuse in different contexts, that has been discussed in several tutorials already.
-Assembly of residual vectors and tangent matrices is made with the use of so called user data operators (UDO).
+MoFEM provides technology whith simplifies implementation of the element, enabling the developer to break a complex problem into smaller tasks, which are easier to implement, debug and reuse in different contexts, this has been discussed in several tutorials already.
+Assembly of residual vectors and tangent matrices is made with the use of the so called user data operators (UDO).
 For example, the sequence of user data operators of finite element instance to assemble tangent matrix is shown in Figure 4.

-We have already discussed last four operators in sequence for feVolLhs finite element instance, those are used to assemble tangent matrix blocks, i.e. \(\mathbf{C}\), \(\mathbf{G}\), \(\mathbf{H}\) and \(\mathbf{A}\).
-First, three operators are used to evaluate fields at integration points, i.e. capillary head, flux and rate of capillary head.
-Note first three operators have been reused from other tutorials.
+We have already discussed the last four operators in sequence for feVolLhs finite element instance, those are used to assemble tangent matrix blocks, i.e. \(\mathbf{C}\), \(\mathbf{G}\), \(\mathbf{H}\) and \(\mathbf{A}\).
+The first three operators are used to evaluate fields at integration points, i.e. capillary head, flux and rate of capillary head.
+Note that the first three operators have been reused from other tutorials.

 In this problem, we use two generic implementations of finite element, MoFEM::VolumeElementForcesAndSourcesCore and MoFEM::FaceElementForcesAndSourcesCore, for integrating fields on volumes and faces.
 Finite element instances are iterated over a particular element in the problem, and for each entity on finite element entity, the sequence of UDO is called.

-We use smart pointers to create finite element instances, which gives code flexibility and safe memory management.
-Finite element instances are created in method MixTransport::UnsaturatedFlowElement::setFiniteElements, as follows
+We use smart pointers to create the finite element instances, which gives the code flexibility and a safe memory management.
+The finite element instances are created in method MixTransport::UnsaturatedFlowElement::setFiniteElements as follows

-Next, we set integration rule, as has been discussed in tutorial Solving the Poisson equation, as follows
+Next, we set the integration rule, as has been discussed in tutorial COR-2: Solving the Poisson equation as follows

 In addition, we add hooks to functions which are run at the beginning and the end of the loop over a particular element.
-Those functions are used to preprocess, and postprocess matrix assemble.
+Those functions are used to preprocess and postprocess the matrix assembly.
 Those pre-processing and post-processing hooks are added as follows

 We use classes MixTransport::UnsaturatedFlowElement::preProcessVol and MixTransport::UnsaturatedFlowElement::postProcessVol to enforce essential boundary conditions.
-The method of enforcing essential boundary conditions is discussed in Mix formulation and integration on skeleton (h-adaptivity).
-In additional in function MixTransport::UnsaturatedFlowElement::postProcessVol::operator()(), we scatter vector of rate of capillary pressure on field data.
-Since rate of capillary head is not primary unknown, but linear function of solution at current and previous steps, is evaluated by PETSc for particular integration scheme.
+The method of enforcing essential boundary conditions is discussed in COR-0: Mixed formulation and integration on skeleton (h-adaptivity).
+In addition, in function MixTransport::UnsaturatedFlowElement::postProcessVol::operator()(), we scatter the vector of rate of capillary pressure on the field data.
+Since the rate of capillary head is not primary unknown but linear function of solution at current and previous steps, it is evaluated by PETSc for particular integration scheme.

-User data operators are added to finite element calculating tangent matrix as follows
+The user data operators are added to the finite element calculating tangent matrix as follows

-and similarly for other elements, evaluating boundary conditions and vector of residuals.
-For more details we refer to tutorial fun-0: Hello world.
+and similarly for other elements, evaluating the boundary conditions and the vector of residuals.
+For more details we refer to tutorial FUN-0: Hello world.

 In addition, finite element instances are created to post-process results and to run time stepping monitor, see code in MixTransport::UnsaturatedFlowElement::setFiniteElements.